 An accident, or an opportunity?

 Much of the blame has been laid at the feet of Florida's no-fault insurance law, which requires all drivers to carry $10,000 in personal injury protection coverage for injuries suffered in a car crash, regardless of who was responsible for the accident.
+(For details, visit our Florida car insurance state page, which outlines laws and average rates by ZIP code.)

 Ads emphasize that amount.